Adi-pixellite/e-Commerce-with-NodeJs-BackEnd/README.md

 # e-Commerce-with-NodeJs-BackEnd
 An E Commerce BackEnd Application Built With NodeJs and Sequqlize (MySQL).
-Written in TypeScript
+Written in TypeScript.

-It is a backend application developed to work with a frontEnd application or Postman.
+It is developed to work with a frontEnd application or Postman.
 Implemented nearly all the features with functional checks you can find on any eCommerce site from the customer's and seller's point of view. like
 <br />Customer :<br />
 	Get Products<br />
 	Get Products by Filter<br />